TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Addparams/Index.rst

          string /:ref:`stdWrap <stdwrap>`

    Description
-         This defines the content of each added property to the tag.
+         The name of the property defines the property to be added to the tag.
+The value is what will be set as content of the property.

-         If there is a tag-property with this name already (case-sensitive!) that property will be overridden!
+         If the tag already has a property with this name (case-sensitive!), that property will be overridden!

-         If the returned value is a blank string (but not zero!), then the existing property (if any) will not be overridden.
+         If the returned value is a blank string (but not zero!), then the property will not be set and (if it exists already) not be overridden.

 .. ###### END~OF~TABLE ######